after12am/jquery.tween.js/README.md

 jquery.tween.js
 ===============

+This is a jquery plugin provides a stylish and unified animation for your browser based app.
+This plugin is designed to work on modern browsers in addition to old browsers like IE6-8 and to take advantage of knowledge of jquery of you.

 |              | ![CHROME][chrome] | ![FIREFOX][firefox] | ![OPERA][opera]   | ![SAFARI][safari] | ![IE10][ie10] | ![IE9][ie9] | ![IE8][ie8] | ![IE7][ie7] | ![IE6][ie6] |
 |:------------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|
 | x            | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] | ![OK][OK] |